Retin-A and Renova Side Effects

 Generic Name: tretinoin topical

-Note: This page contains side effects data for the generic drug tretinoin topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Retin-A and Renova.
+Note: This document contains side effect information about tretinoin topical.
+Some of the dosage forms listed on this page may not apply to the brand name Retin-A and Renova.

 For the Consumer

 Applies to tretinoin topical: topical cream, topical gel/jelly, topical liquid, topical solution

 In some animal studies, tretinoin has been shown to cause skin tumors to develop faster when the treated area is exposed to ultraviolet light (sunlight or artificial sunlight from a sunlamp).
 Other studies have not shown the same result and more studies need to be done.
 It is not known if tretinoin causes skin tumors to develop faster in humans.

 Along with its needed effects, tretinoin topical (the active ingredient contained in Retin-A and Renova) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.